On the degeneration of Kovalevskaya exponents of Laurent series solutions of quasi-homogeneous vector fields: Introduction

 As an another example, let us consider the autonomous limit of the fourth order first Painlev\'{e} equation.
 It is a four dimensional system defined by the following Hamiltonian

 The weight is given by $\deg (q_1,p_1,q_2,p_2) = (2,5,4,3)$.
 The Hamiltonian vector field has two types of families of Laurent series solutions.
-The one is starting from $q_1(z) = (z-\alpha _0)^{-2} + \cdots $, and it includes three arbitrary parameters at 2nd, 5th, 8th coefficients.
+The one is starting from $q_1(z) = (z-\alpha _0)^{-2} + \cdots $, and it contains three arbitrary parameters in the coefficients at order 2, 5 and 8.
 Thus the Kovalevskaya exponents are $2,5,8$.
-The other family starting from $q_1(z) = 3(z-\alpha _0)^{-2} + \cdots $ includes only two arbitrary parameters at 8th and 10th coefficients.
+The other family starting from $q_1(z) = 3(z-\alpha _0)^{-2} + \cdots $ contains only two arbitrary parameters at order 8 and 10.
 Thus the Kovalevskaya exponents are $8$ and $10$.

-In general, for a given $m$-dimensional vector field $F$, if any solution is meromorphic, a general solution should include $m$ arbitrary parameters determined by an initial condition.
-In the above example, they are the pole $\alpha _0$ and three parameters in coefficients.
-Such a family of Laurent series solutions is called the \textit{principle} Laurent series that constructs an $m$ dimensional manifold $\mathcal{M}_m$.
+In general, for a given $m$-dimensional vector field $F$, if any solution is meromorphic, the equation may have a family of solutions that contains $m$ arbitrary parameters determined by an initial condition.
+In the above example $q_1(z) = (z-\alpha _0)^{-2} + \cdots $, they are the pole $\alpha _0$ and three parameters in coefficients.
+Such a family of Laurent series solutions is called the \textit{principal} Laurent series that constructs an $m$ dimensional manifold $\mathcal{M}_m$.
 A boundary of the manifold, if it exists, may be an $m-1$ dimensional manifold $\mathcal{M}_{m-1}$.
-It is occupied by a different family of Laurent series solutions, that includes only $m-1$ arbitrary parameters.
-Such a family is called \textit{non-principle} or \textit{lower}.
-The latter family in the above example is this case.
+It is occupied by a different family of Laurent series solutions, that contains only $m-1$ arbitrary parameters.
+Such a family is called \textit{non-principal} or \textit{lower}.
+The latter family $q_1(z) = 3(z-\alpha _0)^{-2} + \cdots $ in the above example is this case.

-Then, a natural question arises: can we construct a lower Laurent series solutions from the principle one?
-The purpose in this article is to consider this problem and give a systematic way to obtain the lower one from the principle one.
+Then, a natural question arises: can we construct a lower Laurent series solutions from the principal one?
+The purpose in this article is to consider this problem and give a systematic way to obtain the lower one from the principal one.